tidyverse/tidyverse.org/content/blog/tidymodels-2022-q3/index.md

 </div>

-We'll highlight two specific upgrades: one for agua and another in recipes.
+We'll highlight two specific upgrades: one for agua and another for recipes.

 ## A big upgrade for agua